clayperez/Event-Manual-Boiler/budget.md

 #Budget

 Below is a very rough outline of obvious items worth considering for budget planning.

-* Traffic Control
-* EMT
-*
+Please complete this table with information from the [Considerations](/considerations.md) section earlier in the document.

+---

 | ITEM                          | $USD      |
 |------------------------------|---------|